 Essential Skills in Embedded Systems Engineering

 Through degree programs, certificates, and professional experience, the embedded system engineer can develop the skills that are foundational to success.
 Some examples include the following:

-Familiarity with internet of things frameworks and platforms is another plus.
+- Internet of Things Proficiency: Familiarity with the internet of things frameworks and platforms is another plus.
 Some examples include Google Cloud, Microsoft Azure, and IBM Watson.

 Embedded Systems Engineer Salary Overview